We Love Doodles

 Another important consideration that a trusted Cavapoo breeder will ensure is proper deworming and proper vaccinations.
 This will help keep your Cavapoo puppy healthy, regardless of its size.

-Before making a final decision, we recommend you check their references/testimonials from their previous customers.
+Before making a final decision, we recommend you check references and testimonials from their previous customers.
 Good breeders always have plenty of testimonials.
 We also have several articles on our website reviewing Cavapoo breeders!

 Conclusion for Cavapoo Sizes